Manuel I Komnenos: Seljuk Turks

 The terms by which Kilij Arslan II allowed Manuel and his army to leave were that he should remove his frontier forts and garrisons at Dorylaeum and Sublaeum.
 Since the Sultan had already failed to keep his side of the earlier treaty of 1162, however, Manuel only ordered the fortifications of Sublaeum to be dismantled, but not the fortifications of Dorylaeum.
 Nevertheless, defeat at Myriokephalon was an embarrassment for both Manuel personally and also for his empire.
 The Komnenian emperors had worked hard since the Battle of Manzikert, over a century earlier, to restore the reputation of the empire.
 Yet because of his overconfidence, Manuel had demonstrated to the world that Byzantium still could not decisively defeat the Seljuks, despite the advances made during the past century.
 In Western opinion, Myriokephalon cut Manuel down to a humbler size: not that of Emperor of the Romans but that of King of the Greeks.

-The defeat at Myriokephalon has often been depicted as a catastrophe in which the entire Byzantine army was destroyed.
-Manuel himself compared the defeat to Manzikert; it seemed to him that the Byzantine defeat at Myriokephalon complemented the destruction at Manzikert.
-In reality, although a defeat, it was not particularly costly and did not significantly diminish the fighting ability of the Byzantine army.
-Most of the casualties were borne by the right wing, largely composed of allied troops commanded by Baldwin of Antioch, and also by the baggage train, which was the main target of the Turkish ambush.

 The limited losses inflicted on native Byzantine troops were quickly recovered, and in the following year Manuel's forces defeated a force of "picked Turks".
-John Komnenos Vatatzes, who was sent by the Emperor to repel the Turkish invasion, not only brought troops from the capital but also was able to gather an army along the way.
+John Komnenos Vatatzes, who was sent by the Emperor to repel the Turk invasion, not only brought troops from the capital but also was able to gather an army along the way.
 Vatatzes caught the Turks in an ambush as they were crossing the Meander River; the subsequent Battle of Hyelion and Leimocheir effectively destroyed them as a fighting force.
 This is an indication that the Byzantine army remained strong and that the defensive program of western Asia Minor was still successful.
 After the victory on the Meander, Manuel himself advanced with a small army to drive the Turks from Panasium, south of Cotyaeum.

-In 1178, however, a Byzantine army retreated after encountering a Turkish force at Charax, allowing the Turks to capture many livestock.
+In 1178, however, a Byzantine army retreated after encountering a Turk force at Charax, allowing the Turks to capture many livestock.
 The city of Claudiopolis in Bithynia was besieged by the Turks in 1179, forcing Manuel to lead a small cavalry force to save the city, and then, even as late as 1180, the Byzantines succeeded in scoring a victory over the Turks.